 Planned giving provides a vehicle for you to ensure the financial well-being of KCC.
-Your planned gift will provide the a benefit to the college while reducing the income tax, estate and gift tax burden on your estate and heirs.
+Your planned gift will provide a benefit to the college while reducing the income, estate and gift tax burden on your estate and heirs.

 Revocable planned gifts

 If you want to provide a future benefit to the KCC Foundation, but are not yet comfortable giving away assets you may need in the future, consider these options:

 - Including a bequest to the KCC Foundation in your will or living trust; or

 - Naming the KCC Foundation as a beneficiary of your retirement plan or life insurance policy.

 While providing a future benefit to KCC, you retain maximum lifetime flexibility to respond to changing family and other circumstances and can adjust your beneficiary designation accordingly.
 The assets you designate for the KCC Foundation will be eliminated from your taxable estate at your death, and you will also eliminate income taxes owed on selected retirement plan assets.
 The defined amount will be applied for the purposes you choose at KCC.

 Irrevocable "Life Income" planned gifts

 If you are comfortable making a donation of assets now, but would like to receive a regular payment stream for the rest of your life, a "life income" gift plan might be perfect for you.